 Connect MIDI cables from the MIDI OUT connector of the first Micro-MIDI module to the MIDI IN connector of the second.
 In like manner, connect subsequent modules.
-For configuration purposes, the MIDI IN connector of the first Micro-MIDI board should be connected to the MIDI OUT connector of the configuring computer, and the MIDI OUT connector of the last Micro-MIDI module should be connected to the MIDI IN connector of the configuring computer, and the MIDI OUT configuring computer.
+For configuration purposes, the MIDI IN connector of the first Micro-MIDI board should be connected to the MIDI OUT connector of the configuring computer, and the MIDI OUT connector of the last Micro-MIDI module should be connected to the MIDI IN connector of the configuring computer.
 The end result should be a MIDI loop, from the computer, through each Micro-MIDI board in order, and then back to the computer.